 # Dockerfile FROM python:3.4-onbuild EXPOSE 80 CMD ["gunicorn", "--config=gunicorn.py", "app:app"]

-There’s surprisingly little happening in this file.
-The first line indicates the base image to use, in this case one from the official repositories available at the Docker Hub Registry.
+python:3.4-onbuild is an official repository from the Docker Hub Registry.
 The next line tells Docker to expose port 80, i.e. the port that Gunicorn runs the server on.
 The final line specifies the command to run when the container starts.

 Several of the official Docker base images have a useful -onbuild variant.
 The one we’re using, in addition to installing Python and Pip in the image, also copies our source code to the /usr/src/app/ directory and installs packages listed in requirements.txt.
 It’s a minor convenience, but it saves boilerplate from our Dockerfile.
 There’s -onbuild variants for Node.js, Ruby, and Go also.
 Highly recommended.